-The State met with the local workforce development area directors to discuss the RFP process for youth providers.
-In this meeting, requirements were outlined to include performance indicators.
-The State then provided two draft RFPs to the directors to be used in developing the areas' RFPs.
-The State reviewed the RFPs prepared by the local workforce development boards and the rating tools.
-The rating tools were designed to ensure awareness and capacity to meet WIOA performance indicators.
+The State continues to meet with the local workforce development area directors to discuss the RFP process for youth providers.
+During these meetings, requirements are outlined to include performance indicators.
+Local workforce development areas develop their own RFP process with assistance from The State.
+The State reviewed the RFP templates prepared by the local workforce development boards and the rating tools.
+The rating tools are designed to ensure awareness and capacity to meet WIOA performance indicators.